 The Old Courts main office space is based inside the Former County Court offices on Crawford Street, in Wigan Town Centre.
 We have a vibrant mix of individual offices and open plan co-working space with a selection of accessible meeting spaces.

 The role will involve regular meetings, communicating via phone/video, email and in person and using a computer for several hours across the day.
-Some evening and weekend working may be required as part of this role.
+Some evening and weekend working may be required as part of this role, such as to attend board meetings.
 Attending performances, events and being part of the creative life of the organisation is part of everyone’s role at the Old Courts.

 The Old Courts is a busy organisation and has around 60 members of staff.
 Usual office hours are 10am-6pm and we offer flexible working where possible.
 We welcome discussing flexibility at interview.